anilkusc/flow-diet-backend/Readme.md

 # TODOS
 * General
-	- Add Dont read from database if object soft deleted feature
 	- Convert array to json functions for working for pointer so they will not take parameter and return value they just change object within.
 	- Add cousines like italian, mexican etc.
 	- Add prepared diets like katot , mediterrian , etc.